ZealousGeneticist/cartoflow/README.md

 ------

-Once the workflow is finished, there should be 5 other files output into the cartoflow file and a folder containing potentially many files.
-Those are <nodeMetrics.tsv>, <communityEdgeList.tsv>, <communityMetrics.tsv>, <chemicalProteinInteractions.tsv>, and <fullNetworkGraph.html> .
+Once the workflow is finished, there should be 6 other files output into the cartoflow file and a folder containing potentially many files.
+Those are <nodeMetrics.tsv>, <communityEdgeList.tsv>, <communityMetrics.tsv>, <chemicalProteinInteractions.tsv>, <diseaseOutfile.tsv>, and <fullNetworkGraph.html> .
 The folder is called toppfunANDgraphs and contains two types of files: <community#GeneEnrichment.csv> and <community#Subgraph.html> .

 + <fullNetworkGraph.html> is the visualization of the entire network of chemical-protein interactions and gene-gene (protein-protein) interactions.
 + <nodeMetrics.tsv> is a table of the nodes in the network and a number of statistics, such as the communities they are part of, about them.